Select your course options:

 About the course

-• Benefit from access to external industry and academic speakers through seminars organised by our Research Institute for Media Arts and Performance (RIMAP)
+Take up opportunities to network with visiting industry and academic experts through University events and conferences including guest speaker events as well as seminars organised by our Research Institute for Media, Arts and Performance (RIMAP).

 What will you study?